-Dufour made a journey to the beginning of 1800 Switzerland but returned to the US again.
-One year before his death in 1826 he published the book “The American Vine-Dresser's Guide.
-Cultivation of the Vine and the Process of Wine Making in the United States ”with the topics Vine diseases. floors and climate. varieties. intersections and finishes, Winery work and Vinification techniques, It is an extremely interesting first account of what winegrowing was in America at the time, and was a standard work in the United States until the beginning of the 20th century.
-Incidentally, the book was reissued in 1999.
-Dufour's sons and descendants produced wine at this winery until 1850 and then discontinued it due to sales problems associated with green speculation.
-Since 1968, the "Swiss Wine Festival" is held annually in August in Vevay (Indiana) in honor of the wine-growing pioneer.
+In the early 1800s, Dufour made a trip to the Switzerland, but returned to the United States.
+A year before his death, in 1826 he published the book “The American Vine-Dresser's Guide.
+Cultivation of the Vine and the Process of Wine Making in the United States ”with the topics Vine diseases. floors and climate. varieties. intersections and finishes, Winery work and Vinification techniques, It is an extremely interesting first account of what was then viticulture in America and was a standard work in the United States until the beginning of the 20th century.
+Incidentally, the book was reprinted in 1999.
+Dufour's sons and descendants produced wine on this winery until 1850 and then discontinued it due to sales problems related to land speculation.
+Since 1968, the "Swiss Wine Festival" has been held annually in August in Vevay (Indiana) in honor of the wine-growing pioneer.